efung7994/Jojos-Bizarre-Blackjack/README.md

 ___
 ## Future Features:
 - Add more villains and add abilities to them
-- Add a hold mechanic to bet buttons
+- Make bet buttons holdable
-- Add win conditions
+- Add mechanics to bankrupt dealer